 Management has discussed the development, selection, and disclosure of critical accounting policies and estimates with the Audit Committee of the Company's Board of Directors.
 While our estimates and assumptions are based on our knowledge of current events and actions we may undertake in the future, actual results ultimately may differ from these estimates and assumptions.
-For a discussion of the Company's significant accounting policies, refer to the Notes to the Consolidated Financial Statements in Item 8.
+For a discussion of the Company's significant accounting policies, refer to Note 1 of the Notes to Consolidated Financial Statements.